bramses/sharing-fiction/content/posts/active-learning-spark-ar.md

 ## Masterful Googling

 Let me let you in on a secret **all** software engineers share.
 Our main skill stack isn't programming, it's **asking the right questions**.
+There's a joke I once heard back at school: "My degree says I only majored in CS, but I actually got a double major in Googling."